stefanofa/awesome/TOPICS.md

 *   [formbricks/formbricks](https://github.com/formbricks/formbricks) - Open Source Survey Platform

-*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
-It's a ChatGPT for your bookmarks.
-Import tweets or save websites and content using the chrome extension.

 *   [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Figma for React.
 Design directly in your live React app and publish your changes to code.

 *   [midday-ai/v1](https://github.com/midday-ai/v1) - An open-source starter kit based on Midday.